juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 > [!CAUTION]
 > **The container must be configured as a single instance.** No more than one container can access the same file directory.
 The container cannot be configured for horizontal scaling.
 On Kubernetes, Openshift, etc, use the ReadWriteOnce access mode.

-## Running BELA
+## Starting the BELA Container

-This is an example using Docker.
+This is a minimal example using Docker.

 Log in to Docker Hub using the `BELA_DOCKERHUB_TOKEN` provided with your BELA Enterprise account.